• Partners

 2. Sent message Message you’ve sent.

-3. Reply text field Enter your message, then press send.button.label to send the message.
+3. Reply text field Enter your message, then press Send to send the message.

 4. Close button Exit the chat conversation.